thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 # Drawbacks

-Having free form text powering downstream applications that require structured information is has some downsides.
+Having free form text powering downstream applications that require structured information has some downsides:
 - It requires human oversight to make sure the values are uniform and don't become chaotic.
 - Getting humans to adopt a structured process requires training and increases cognitive load.